 7 Google Web Design Resources to Improve your UX

 Most of my career has been centered around designing web experiences and finding opportunities to make them better.
-I have had the privilege of working with some of the best web development teams across every imaginable industry.
+I have had the opportunity to work with some of the best web development teams across every imaginable industry.
 Every team I work with has their own set of unique problems and resource constraints.
 At times it can seem overwhelming to build a web experience that is intuitive, reliable, fast, and engaging.
 But with all of the free resources out there today it has never been a better time to invest in the web.
 This list of resources will help you and your team squeeze as much value out of your web development investment as possible.

 1. Web.Dev & 2.
 Lighthouse